This delicata squash salad with persimmons is the perfect seasonal addition to your Thanksgiving spread.

 I hope you’ll enjoy a plateful at your autumn gatherings, and take advantage of the best of the season.

-Want to see how easy it is to make delicata squash salad?
-Watch this video!
+See how easy it is to make delicata squash salad in this video: